ballerina-platform/ballerina-dev-website/learn/references/cli-documentation/cli-commands.md

         clean           Clean the artifacts generated during the build format          Format Ballerina source files
-        grpc            Generate the Ballerina sources for a given Protocol Buffer definition openapi         Generate the Ballerina sources for a given OpenAPI definition and vice versa
+        grpc            Generate the Ballerina sources for a given Protocol Buffer definition graphql         Generate Ballerina client sources for a given GraphQL schema(SDL) and GraphQL queries
+        openapi         Generate the Ballerina sources for a given OpenAPI definition and vice versa
         bindgen         Generate the Ballerina bindings for Java APIs